What Is A Class 4 Felony Aggravated DUI?

 Would The Person Be Sentenced To Prison If Convicted Of A Felony/Aggravated DUI?

-The possible penalty for a first time conviction for a Class 4 felony is a minimum of one year and a maximum of three and three quarter years in prison.
+The possible penalty for a first time conviction for a Class 4 felony in AZ is a minimum of one year and a maximum of three and three quarter years in prison.
 The average term, also known as the presumptive, is two and a half years in prison for a first offense Aggravated DUI.
 It is possible, however, for somebody to go to prison for it, but if they received probation, the minimum term they would have to do is still four months in prison as a term of probation.

 The potential prison sentence and penalties go up dramatically for someone who gets a second aggravated DUI, or if they get an aggravated DUI and have one prior felony conviction.
 The least amount of prison time would be 2.25 years and the maximum would be 7.5 years.
 The presumptive, or average term served, is four and a half years in prison.